 However, if you don’t want to waste time and reduce the amount of paperwork and process, you can contact us and we will create a verified account on Wechat for you.
 You also have to take note that your account’s verified status will remain active for one year from the date of the verification.

-WeChat Ads are always a hot topic in China, some will preach their effectiveness whilst others are skeptical.
+WeChat Paid Ads are always a hot topic in China, some will preach their effectiveness whilst others are skeptical.
 The key is budget allocation, WeChat ads do require a higher level of an initial investment than other platforms.
 You need to ask yourself: “What’s the point of using WeChat ads?”
 In reality, the purpose of it is to attract followers while engaging new ones, as well as to attract and collaborate with other businesses.

 From our experience, there is a magic number when it comes to WeChat: 10,000 followers.
 This number is an important key factor for your future growth with more re-posts, shares, and an animated community engaging with your brand & business.
 Thanks to that, it will also reassure other companies when partnering with them.